 When my son was younger, St. Patrick’s Day meant setting up a leprechaun trap.
 In some households, the Leprechaun causes trouble like knocking over chairs.
-I also always left a trail of shamrocks and gold coins that let to a pot filled with a few green colored gifts (usually candy and a swimsuit since its almost pool season here in Arizona).
-Even if you’re not Irish it’s still fun to be festive.
+I also always left a trail of shamrocks and gold coins that led to a pot filled with a few green-colored gifts (usually candy and a swimsuit since it’s almost pool season here in Arizona).
+Even if you’re not Irish it’s still fun to be festive and keep going with this through the teen years.
 Everything on my list is pretty simple and inexpensive.

 Showing your family they’re special to you

 Teaching and learning – focus on the cultural and historical aspects of the holiday